-Homemade meals may not seem that innovative considering that humans have been cooking for thousands of years, but made-from-scratch food it is indeed innovative for large facilities.
-But assisted or independent living communities have moved away from institutional approaches and serve home cooked food whenever possible.
+Homemade meals may not seem that innovative considering that humans have been cooking for thousands of years, but made-from-scratch food is indeed innovative for large facilities.
+But assisted or independent living communities have moved away from institutional approaches and serve home-cooked food whenever possible.
 While many senior living communities are part of large national chains, regional food is incorporated into the menus.
 Local produce are incorporated into meals whenever possible.
 Many Retirement communities have programs to help and encourage seniors to eat more fresh fruits and vegetables.

-Classes, lectures and continuing education are a big part of the senior living experience.
+Classes, lectures, and continuing education are a big part of the senior living experience.
 Many communities provide culinary classes and demos for their residents.
-These classes help the residents see first hand the chef working and how he attends to creating their menu items, mixing food education and awareness into their activities.
+These classes help the residents see firsthand the chef working and how he attends to creating their menu items, mixing food education and awareness into their activities.

 Many people over age 60 have hypertension (high blood pressure).
 Heart disease is also very common among older people too.
 For this reason, communities strive to provide meals lower in fat and less salt.
 To ensure that the healthy options taste great, chefs at senior communities often use herbs and spices to substitute for salt.
 They will also, for example, sometimes substitute yogurt for butter to reduce fat.